Maurizio Sarri to miss Juventus matches against Parma & Napoli due to pneumonia recovery | Goal.com

 Sarri to miss Juventus matches against Parma & Napoli due to pneumonia recovery

-Juventus will play their next two games without coach Maurizio Sarri on the touchline as he continues his recovery from pneumonia.
+Juventus will play their first two Serie A games of the season without coach Maurizio Sarri on the touchline as he continues his recovery from pneumonia.

 The 60-year-old was diagnosed with the illness after missing his side's friendly win over Triestina on Saturday and has been unable to oversee training despite returning to the club's training ground on Monday.